St Andrew’s Clinics for Children (STACC) Newsletter - Christmas 2019

 Bank Standing Order forms and Gift Aid Declaration forms* are available from the website www.standrewsclinics.org.uk.

-Please send via JustGiving www.justgiving.com/stacc/donate.
+Please donate via JustGiving www.justgiving.com/stacc/donate.

 *If you pay income tax in the UK you can enable STACC to benefit from the Gift Aid scheme.
 By signing and posting a Gift Aid Declaration form (see above), or simply sending a letter or email indicating your wish to participate in Gift Aid, STACC can reclaim tax worth 25p for every pound given - so £1 becomes £1.25.

 St Andrew’s Clinics for Children is a company limited by Guarantee of Charitable Status and not having a share capital.
 Directors do not receive any remuneration.
 Registered in Scotland SC020553 and with Companies House SC140214.
 Registered office: 1 George Square, Glasgow G2 1AL, Scotland.
 STACC seeks to comply with Data Protection legislation.
+If you wish not to receive newsletters, please notify Mrs LN Robinson at the above address or by emailing: firstname.lastname@example.org.
+STACC does not share its address list with any other organisation.